LindseySawa/chat_space/README.md

 ### Association
-- has_many :users, throuhg: :members
+- has_many :users, through: :members
 - has_many :members
 - has_many :messages